 You still get all the benefits of being able to do the prep earlier in the day and reap the rewards later when you've lost the will, but dinner doesn't taste like a compromise.

-And even if your day doesn't involve a teenager room makeover, put this dish on your TO DO list - it's a good one.
-Golly it is ...Print
+And even if your day doesn't involve a teenager room makeover, put this Slow Cooker Ginger and Coconut Chicken on your TO DO list - it's a good one.
+Golly, it is ...Print